OSC/ood-documentation/develop/_sources/enable-desktops/custom-job-submission.rst.txt

        - "select=1:ncpus=<%= bc_num_slots.blank? ?
 1 : bc_num_slots.to_i %>"

 All `batch script options`_ are underneath the ``script`` configuration option.
-In particular since there is no option to modify number of nodes/cpus, we need to directly interact with the ``native`` command line arguments.
+In particular since there is no option to modify number of nodes or CPUs, we need to directly interact with the ``native`` command line arguments.
 This is specified as an array of :command:`qsub` arguments.